-Did you know that one-third of all comforters are ironed to remove wrinkles?
+Did you know that one-third of all comforters can be ironed to remove wrinkles?
+So, can you iron a comforter?
+The answer is yes!
 Ironing a comforter is a common and effective way to flatten out the fabric, but it’s important to keep safety in mind when using heated tools.
 Here are some tips for safe and successful ironing:

 • Steam Ironing Comforters:

 - Use a steam setting on your iron if available as this will provide more even heat distribution without damaging delicate fabrics.